JeremySkalla/pysmashgg/README.md

 smash = pysmashgg.SmashGG('KEY')

 # Shows a complete list of sets given tournament and event names
-# NOTE: page_num is the third arg, allowing you to do your own pagination.
+# NOTE: page_num is the third arg, allowing you to do your own pagination
-# The result is returned as an array of dictionaries, which individually are sets with data
-# I would reccomend iterating through each page until response is None, which means you're out of pages
-# Normally a delay is needed in real time to avoid timing out the API
 sets = smash.event_show_sets(529399, 1)
 print(sets)

 # Shows a complete list of entrants given tournament and event names
-# NOTE: page_num is the third arg, allowing you to do your own pagination.
+# NOTE: page_num is the third arg, allowing you to do your own pagination
-# The result is returned as an array of dictionaries, which individually are sets with data
-# I would reccomend iterating through each page until response is None, which means you're out of pages
-# Normally a delay is needed in real time to avoid timing out the API
 entrants = smash.event_show_entrants(529399, 1)
 print(entrants)

 # Shows entrant info and a list of every set that entrant competed in given tournament and event names
-entrant_sets = smash.event_show_entrant_sets(529399, "Plup")
+entrant_sets = smash.event_show_entrant_sets(529399, 'Plup')
 print(entrant_sets)

 # Show sets between two entrants for a given tournament and event name